 Binge drinking typically isn’t a behaviour that takes place every day.
-Binge drinking is more likely to occur during “special occasions,” such as during holidays or the weekends.
+It is more likely to occur during “special occasions,” such as during holidays or the weekends.
 Many binge drinkers use these special days to justify their drinking even if they recognise they have a problem.

 Early signs of losing control over a drinking habit

 Binge drinkers will often begin the night by making statements such as “just one more drink” yet end up consuming three or four more (if not more).
-Binge drinkers will use this as a way of rationalising their drinking, not as a way to limit it.
+They will use this as a way of rationalising their drinking, not as a way to limit it.

 Ignoring the concerns of others or becoming defensive